ubports/docs.ubports.com/porting/build_and_boot/standalone_kernel_build.rst

       * "kernel tags load address" is a special one.
 It's used for both kernel tags and dtb, but in some cases these values can be different.
 Take the value as well.
 For example, 0x47880000.

       * "dtb address" is sometimes the same as "kernel tags load address".
 But if it's different, you should use this for dtb and tags for tags.
-This value does require some magic modifications.
-To get the proper value for this, run "python3 -c "print(hex(<your "dtb address" value here>))" (obviously removing the < and >).
-For example,

-    python3 -c "print(hex(0x0000000047880000))"

-    will print 0x47880000.
-This is your required value.

       * "page size" is required for the ramdisk to know what your flash chip uses for page sizes.
 Value after colon is what you need.
 For example, 2048.